TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/4-FirstExtension/1-the-example-extension.rst

 .. include:: ../Includes.txt

 =====================
-The Example Extension
+The example extension
 =====================

 Our first extension will show an inventory list of products, which we created in a backend list module.
-Each product consists of a title, a short description and the number of pieces in stock.
+Each product consists of a title, a short description, and the number of pieces in stock.
 The following steps are necessary for implementation:

 #.
 Create directory tree and the minimal configuration files